kaashmonee/rM2FS/README.md

 It is recommended to use a virtual environment.
 The required libraries are outlined in the `requirements.txt.` Run `pip install -r requirements.txt`.

 ## Running
-As mentioned the `continuum.py` file contains all current progress and when complete, should run and create a list of orders and their continuum fits.
-Run with `python continuum.py`.
+As mentioned the `continuum.py` runs and fits continuums for all the spectra in the fits_files/r0760_stitched.fits file.
+An optional --export command line argument has been added which will save all the spectra to an output text file.

 ## Authors
 Skanda Kaashyap, Carnegie Mellon University